 My Summer 2018 Reading Challenge

 Well, summer has finally hit.
-Do you know what that means?
-It's time to announce my personal reading challenge for the summer of 2018.
+Which means it's time to announce my personal reading challenge for this summer.
 I had attempted a reading challenge last summer, but I wasn't able to complete it for two reasons:

 But I have read 23 books since last summer and am mentally in a totally different place.
 So I feel confident that I will have no problems completing my reading challenge this year.